knative/client/DEVELOPMENT.md

 meet these requirements, you can make changes and [build your own version of Knative Client](#building-knative-client)!

-Before submitting a PR, see also [CONTRIBUTING.md](./CONTRIBUTING.md).
+Before submitting a PR, see also [contribution guide](https://www.knative.dev/contributing/).

 ### Sign up for GitHub